Best Schools in Brampton

 Brampton Elementary School Rankings

-There are about 150 public, catholic, and private Brampton elementary schools
+There are more than 100 public, catholic, and private Brampton elementary and middle schools

 When test results between schools ended in a rating tie, school rank is shown as an equal rank (left column).